-- Use no-slip strips at the bottom of bathtubs to avoid slips and falls.
+- Use non-slip strips at the bottom of bathtubs to avoid slips and falls.

 - Test the temperature of the water with your wrist or elbow to ensure that it is neither too hot nor too cold.

-- Unplug all the electrical appliances, such as hair dryer, beard trimmer, etc. Store all these appliances in a separate cabinet with a safety lock.
+- Unplug all the electrical appliances, such as the hairdryer, beard trimmer, etc. Store all these appliances in a separate cabinet with a safety lock.

 - Childproof all the electric sockets that are within reach of your child.

 - All the medicines and cosmetics should be stored in a hard-to-reach cabinet equipped with safety locks.